Assessments

 An assessment should establish:

-• Whether the concern involves abuse or neglect; and what extent the impact and influence of wider family and any other adults living in the household has on this, as well as community and environmental circumstances;
+- Whether the concern involves neglect, and the influence on this of the wider family and other adults living in the household, as well as community and environmental circumstances;

 8. Contribution of the Child and Family